yyokii/UIPreviewCatalog/README.md

 ### 1. Installing the library

 Since it does not affect the functionality of the application, add the dependency to the test target.
+It can be run in unit tests.

 It can be installed using the [Swift Package Manager](https://swift.org/package-manager/#conceptual-overview).
 It can be installed via Xcode or the `Package.swift` manifest.